myfriendtania/myfriendtania/README.md

   <img width="380" height="250" src="name-graphics-tania-882855.gif">
 </p>

+## A little about me ##
-- I’m interested in living life like a G.
+1. I’m interested in living life like a G.
-- I’m currently learning coding, mastering the full art of riding a motorcycle and how to stay positive in hard situations
+2. I’m currently learning coding, mastering the full art of riding a motorcycle and how to stay positive in hard situations
-- I’m looking to collaborate on growing my brand and making a page for my video editing projects.
+3. I’m looking to collaborate on growing my brand and making a page for my video editing projects.
 Maybe open a PI business one day (It's easier said than done)
-- How to reach me ttorresbiz@gmail.com.
+4. Reach me ttorresbiz@gmail.com.

 -----------------------
 ### [LINKTREE](https://linktr.ee/helloitstania) | [INSTY](https://instagram.com/myfriendtania) | [STORE](https://feelyclub.com) ###